Documenting the American South Logo

 • Abstract

-Alice Grogan Hardin grew up on a farm in Greenville County, SC, working there until financial trouble pushed her family into textile mill work.
-Grogan remembers farm work and mill work in this interview, offering insights on rural southern life in the first half of the 20th century.
-Her memories of Woodside Mill, the largest in the South, are largely positive: the mill fostered a strong community, and the only strike she remembers seemed to end without incident.
+Alice Grogan Hardin grew up on a farm in Greenville County, South Carolina, working there until financial trouble pushed her family into textile mill work.
+Grogan remembers farm work and mill work in this interview, offering insights on rural southern life in the first half of the twentieth century.
+Her memories of Woodside Mill, the largest in the South, are largely positive; the mill fostered a strong community, and the only strike she remembers seemed to end without incident.
 This interview provides a colorful glimpse into the patterns of rural southern life.

 • Finding aid to the Southern Oral History Program Collection